isla6645/projects/README.md

 Undergraduate Computer Science
 ------------------------------

-In high school I was introduced with Java in AP computer science.
-Currently in college, for my first semester I took intro to algorithmic problem solving course which was an introductory class for c++.
-Now in my second semester I am taking Object Oriented c++ and java.
+In high school I was introduced with Java in AP Computer Science.
+Currently as a freshman in college, for my first semester I took intro to algorithmic problem solving course which was an introductory class for C++.
+Now in my second semester I am taking Object Oriented C++ and Java.

 *   🌍  I'm based in New York
 *   ✉️  You can contact me at [islamnadia100@gmail.com](mailto:islamnadia100@gmail.com )